Acupressure Points Chart – Acupressure Points for Self-Treatment

 Everyone suffers from lower back pain.
 If you are one of these people, you can apply pressure to relieve lower back pain with the following acupressure points:

-1. Sea of Energy is two-finger widths below the belly button.
+- Sea of Energy is two finger widths below the belly button.
 Massaging the spot relieves pain in the lower back and tones weak abdominal muscles.

-2. Sea of Vitality – we recommend not applying pressure to this area if you have a weak back.
+- Sea of Vitality—We recommend avoiding pressure on this area if you have a weak back.
 On the lower back, place up to four finger widths away from your spine at waist level and apply pressure to the spot.

-3. Womb and Vitals pressure points found two finger widths on the large bony area at the base of your spine—midway between the top of the hipbone and the bottom of your buttock.
+- Womb and Vitals pressure points were found two finger widths apart on the large bony area at the base of your spine, midway between the top of your hipbone and the bottom of your buttock.

-4. Commanding Middle – the pressure points in the middle of the knee crease on the back and helps with relieving back pain.
+- Commanding Middle: The pressure points in the middle of the knee crease on the back help relieve back pain.

 Acupressure Point Chart for Headaches

 Many people suffer from severe headaches, and no one wants to keep grabbing for painkillers unless it is critical.
-So instead of ridding the headache with medicine, try a more natural way with acupressure.
+So instead of relieving the headache with medicine, try a more natural approach, such as acupuncture.

-• Si Bai, you locate on the cheek, directly below the pupil, in the depression on the bone right below the eye (ST 2)
+- Si Bai is located on the cheek, directly below the pupil, in the depression on the bone right below the eye (ST 2)

-• Qu Bin you find above the ear, at the junction of a straight line across the crown of the ear and a vertical line across the back of the temple (GB 7)
+- Qu Bin yinind above the ear, at the junction of a straight line across the crown of the ear and a vertical line across the back of the temple (GB 7)

-Always remember that when applying pressure to these points, move firmly in small circular motions.
+Always remember to apply pressure to these points to move smoothly in circular motions.

 Acupressure Point Chart for Diabetes

-Are you diabetic?
-Using acupressure is harmless and can help with treating diabetes.
-Whether you have Type1 or Type2 Diabetes, you can use acupressure to relieve symptoms associated with it.
+Do you have diabetes?
+Using acupressure is a harmless and effective way to help treat diabetes.
+Whether you have Type 1 or Type 2 Diabetes, you can use acupressure to relieve symptoms associated with it.
 These acupoints are:

-Lower Leg Point (Spleen Point) – You find the spleen point on the lower side of the leg behind the shinbone at the above side of the ankle bones.
+Lower Leg Point (Spleen Point): The spleen point is on the lower side of the leg behind the shinbone on the opposite side of the ankle bones.
 Apply firm pressure to the spot for three minutes a day.

 Foot Toe Point (Liver Point) – Located on your foot between your big and 2nd toe, you can apply mild pressure in reverse circle movements for three minutes.
-Doing this relieves stress; however, do not if a person’s tired.
+Doing this relieves stress; however, it does not make a person tired.

-Inner Foot Point (Kidney Point) – situated on the foot’s inner side between the Achilles muscle and anklebone.
-Apply pressure to the spot for three minutes every day to improve and develop the production of insulin.
+Inner Foot Point (Kidney Point): This point is between the Achilles muscle and anklebone on the foot’s inner side.
+Apply pressure to it for three minutes every day to improve and develop insulin production.

-Arthritis Point is situated at a 2-centimeter distance in the below side from the Knee.
-Apply mild pressure on the spot for five minutes daily to get relief from indigestion problems and arthritis.
+Arthritis Point is situated 2 centimeters below the Knee.
+Apply mild pressure to the affected area for five minutes daily to relieve indigestion and arthritis symptoms.

-Intestine Point – the acupressure point is useful to treat different ailments in the body.
-You find it between the thumb and index finger.
-Massage the joint area to remove excess heat from your body to provide it with energy.
+Intestine Point — This acupressure point, between the thumb and index finger, helps treat various ailments.
+Massage the joint area to remove excess heat from your body and provide it with energy.

 Helpful Tips to Relieve Pain